 There is no assurance that additional funding will be available to Torq for additional exploration or for the substantial capital that is typically required in order to bring a mineral project to the production decision or to place a property into commercial production.
 There can be no assurance that Torq will be able to obtain adequate financing in the future or that the terms of such financing will be favourable.
-Failure to obtain such additional financing could result in the delay or indefinite postponement of further exploration and development of its properties.
+Failure to obtain such additional financing could result in the delay or indefinite postponement of further exploration and development of its properties or ultimately the relinquishment of one or more of its property acquisition options.